bmahlbrand/midization/README.md

 -add string approximations
 -add note data
 -separate read into buildContour and buildNoteData
+-deal with metaEvents in a more organized manner
 -Python hooks to get melodic contour map from file...just call C from Python for web UI